Osman Mohamoud (clan): Puntland

-Establishment of the Federal State
+Establishment of the Federal State of Puntland

 Following the outbreak of the Somali Civil War in 1991, a home-grown constitutional conference was held in Garoowe in 1998 over a period of three months.
 Attended by the area's political elite, traditional elders (Issims), members of the business community, intellectuals and other civil society representatives, the autonomous Puntland State of Somalia was established to deliver services to the population, offer security, facilitate trade, and interact with domestic and international partners.

 Unlike the republic of Somaliland to its west, Puntland is not trying to obtain international recognition as a separate nation.
 However, both regions have one thing in common: they base their support upon clan elders and their organizational structure along lines based on clan relationships and kinship.
 However, a key difference was that Puntland was formed as a descendant-based entity unlike in Somaliland.
 The state was established as a "homeland" for the Harti community of Northern Somalia, whereby the Majeerten were deemed as the "chief architects" of the entity.
 Since its establishment in 1998, Puntland has also been in territorial disputes with Somaliland over the Sool, Sanaag and Ayn regions.

 Jama Ali Jama and Abdullahi Yusuf

-In November 2001, traditional elders elected Jama Ali Jama as the new Puntland President.
-Jama was a colonel in the Somali National Army prior to the Barre regime and in the mid-70s, promoted to chief ideologue of socialism in the Horn of Africa by the Soviet Union.
+In November 2001, traditional elders elected Osman Mahamud ex-colonel, Jama Ali Jama, as the new Puntland President.
+Jama was a colonel in the Somali National Army from prior to the Barre regime to the mid-70s, promoted to chief ideologue of socialism in the Horn of Africa by the Soviet Union.

 Yusuf refused to accept the elders' decision on Jama as president, and in December 2001, he seized by force the town of Garowe, reportedly with Ethiopian support.
 In early May, Yusuf seized Bosaso and controlled Puntland in general.
 Forces loyal to Puntland president Jama Ali Jama, led by Adde Muse, withdrew from Bosaso without a fight to avoid the image of conflict between one clan/family in the public eye.
 Both Yusuf and Jama continued to claim the presidency, and there were continued efforts to resolve the conflict at year's end.
 A ban on political parties in Puntland remained in place.